 Master's Plus Certificate

-This program is for educators who already hold a master's degree but need additional graduate courses for Master’s Plus 15/30/60 certification.
+The flexible Masters Plus program is for educators who already hold a master's degree but need additional graduate courses.
+This program is completely customizable.
+Students may take any course from the M.Ed or M.S. in Teaching Practice programs.
 Each course offered at Gratz is three credits.

 Guided by the principle of Tikkun Olam, the program advocates for learning that matters, for transformative potential in education, and for advancing the ideas of equity, inclusion and social action.

 The Master's Plus program is designed for students who already hold a Master's of Education.

 The 8 week, asynchronous courses will offer students active learning opportunities to reflect on their teaching practice, share insights and learning with each other, and take new ideas back to their instructional spaces.

 Students may take any courses of their choice from the Master's level education course selection.
 Students begin with Master's Plus 15 and may continue on to Master's Plus 30/45/60 to meet professional education requirements leading to salary increases and promotions.

 Please note: this program does not lead to professional state licensure or certification.